 Physical, emotional and spiritual wellbeing.
 Is it possible to master your wellness and incorporate the three core components for complete wellness?
 It sure is.
 And no you don’t need to become a full time vegan yoga master and move to Bali.

 All these areas overlap in our life and it’s important to take care of all of them to achieve complete wellbeing.
 Physical wellbeing affects our emotional and spiritual wellbeing.
-Our emotional wellbeing affects our physical and spiritual wellbeing and so forth.
-This is why when we don’t have balance in one area of our life it often feels like we are completely unbalanced in all areas of our lives.
+Our emotional wellbeing affects our physical and spiritual wellbeing.
+This is why when we don’t have balance in one area of our life, it often feels like we are completely unbalanced in all areas of our lives.

 In this article I share with you what each of the components are and 6 simple tips to help you develop the three core components needed to master your own wellness, naturally.

-Physical wellbeing is taking care of our bodies through good nutrition and physical activity and both are critical to keeping your body balanced.
+Physical wellbeing is taking care of our bodies through good nutrition and physical activity.
+Both are critical to keep your body balanced.
 Good nutrition and eating a well-balanced diet will ensure your body has all the nutrients and vitamins it needs to prevent illness.
-Being physically active is just as important and will ensure you have strong bones and muscles, reduce your chance of disease and also provide you with increased energy.
+Being physically active is just as important and will ensure you have strong bones and muscles, reduce your chance of disease and will provide you with increased energy.

 Spiritual wellbeing means different things to many people.
 It’s not about religion or religious beliefs, it’s more about finding inner balance and harmony with the outside world.
 It enables you to be mindful and provides you with meaning and purpose in your life experiences.
 Practicing spiritual wellbeing will help you build positive inner thoughts and resources.